 Better alignment with project stakeholders

-Collaborating on your workforce planning helps to align your team not only on the resource decisions that are being made but also on why those decisions are being made.
-Having a clear understanding and participating in the decision-making process helps ensure that all stakeholders have their voices heard, and are on the same page regarding the resource allocation strategy beyond their own scope of work.
+Collaborating on your workforce planning helps to align your team on the resource decisions being made and why those decisions are being made.
+Having a clear understanding and participation in the decision-making process helps ensure that all stakeholders have their voices heard and are on the same page regarding the resource allocation strategy beyond their scope of work.

-The benefits of a collaborative workforce planning process are plenty, but enabling collaboration can be incredibly difficult depending on the tools being used for resource management and workforce planning.
-Increasing transparency can also mean putting your data and strategic plans at risk of unwanted changes, especially if workforce planning is being managed with a series of spreadsheets and whiteboards that lack controls for file sharing.
+The benefits of a collaborative workforce planning process are plenty, but enabling collaboration can be incredibly difficult depending on the tools used for resource management and workforce planning.
+Increasing transparency can also mean putting your data and strategic plans at risk of unwanted changes, especially if workforce planning is managed with spreadsheets and whiteboards that lack controls for file sharing.

 Construction resource management tools like Bridgit Bench help to relieve the concerns of increasing transparency to enable collaboration.
-Users are able to create customized permission groups that allow for full-team access to workforce data but limits the impact that your team can have (including a view-only option).
+Users can create customized permission groups that allow for full-team access to workforce data but limit the impact that your team can have (including a view-only option).
 If you’re interested, check out this article to learn more about how to get your team involved in the workforce planning process.

-Bridgit Bench is the leading resource management and workforce planning tool for construction because it was built specifically for the industry and enables collaborative workforce planning through controlled organizational transparency and encouraging general contractors to invite as many users to use the tool as they see fit.
+Bridgit Bench is the leading resource management and workforce planning tool for construction because it was built specifically for the industry.
+It enables collaborative workforce planning through controlled organizational transparency and encourages general contractors to invite as many users to use the tool as they see fit.
 Bridgit Bench also integrates with popular construction management software and project management tools to help ensure the accuracy and seamless flow of information across your organization.
 Key features include project and people Gantt views, utilization reporting, smart allocation suggestions, a mobile app, and strategic insight into upcoming project demand.